cirosantilli/cirosantilli.github.io/interests.md

 I don't care about money or fame: they are just tools to help me to:

 - improve the world
-- care for my loved ones
+- provide for my loved ones

 #Why I am interested in those things